-Our English majors with B.A. degrees and many with M. A. degrees are teaching in some of the best high schools and colleges in this country and in several foreign countries as well.
+Our English majors with B.A. degrees and many with M.A. degrees are teaching in some of the best high schools and colleges in this country and in several foreign countries as well.
 They are in business.
 They are in the field as missionaries.
 They are writers, lecturers, travelers, homemakers, mothers, in fact and above all, interested women playing roles valuable to themselves and to society.
-An English major's range is global, for opportunity awaits her at home and abroad, as you will see when you consult the Director of the English Department who keeps an active file of information about careers for which English majors are best prepared.
+An English major's range is global, for opportunity awaits her at home and abroad, as you will see when you consult the Director of the English Department, who keeps an active file of information about careers for which English majors are best prepared.

-A broad yet rich liberal arts program is available in the English major with the first two years devoted (1) to entering into the achievements of mankind in the humanities, the arts, philosophy, science, mathematics, and the social sciences, and (2) to learning to think in these fields, to express yourself effectively in both written and oral forms.
+A broad yet rich liberal arts program is available in the English major with the first two years devoted (1) to entering into the achievements of mankind in the humanities, the arts. philosophy, science, mathematics, and the social sciences, and (2) to learning to think in these fields, to express yourself effectively in both written and oral forms.
 In the third and fourth years you give more and more time to your major, studying the English language, English usage, English and American literature, and World Literature.

-Meanwhile, you have opportunities for self-enrichment in special programs designed to broaden and perfect, as for example, the Freshman Writers' Program, the Daedalian Quarterly, the English honorary societies, the assistantships, the internships for graduates, the scholarships-the Doris Tomlinson Buck scholastic awards, the Eva Hatch Mark scholarship, the Foote scholarships-and the Corrie Walker Allen Literary Awards from the Council of Past Presidents of the Alumnae Association in 1958.
+Meanwhile, you have opportunities for selfenrichment in special programs designed to broaden and perfect, as for example, the Freshman Writers' Program, the Daedalian Quarterly, the English honorary societies, the assistantships, the internships for graduates, the scholarshipsthe Doris Tomlinson Buck scholastic awards, the Eva Hatch Mark scholarship, the Foote scholarships - and the Literary Awards from the Council of Past Presidents of the Alumnae Association.
 While a student at Texas Woman's University majoring in English, you will be entering upon the rewarding career that enriches you personally and deeply so.

--English Literature
+- -English Literature -Informational

--Informational Writing

--American Literature
+- -American Literature Writing

--Aesthetics

--World Literature
+- -World Literature -Aesthetics

--Magazine Work

--Creative Writing
+- -Creative Writing -Magazine Work

--Literary Criticism and Book Reviewing
+- -Literary Criticism and Book Reviewing

-Teaching in High School and College Directing and Suvervising English in School and College
+- -Teaching in High School and College

+- -Directing and Supervising English in School and College

-CAREER OPPORTUNITIES IN FOREIGN LANGUAGES
+Foreign Languages Open The Doors of Opportunity

--Cultural Centers
+--Cultural Centers --Foreign Correspondent

--Foreign Correspond-

--Library Science

--Consular Work
+-Library Science -Consular Work